Male-free spaces exist for a reason.

 Ibi-Pippi has changed legal sex to female and now uses the communal women’s changing rooms at a local swimming pool.
 He has made no changes to his appearance, and says he does not need to make any changes to his body.
 This highlights how self-identification policies require no actual steps towards a ‘transition’.
 To “feel female” is enough.
 It is a common misconception that transgender people must make changes to their appearance or body.
 In fact full genital surgery is extremely rare.

-Women lose their right to privacy when undressing in places where males can be present.
+Women lose their right to privacy and dignity when undressing in places where males can be present.
 However, their safety is also at risk.
-90% of all sexual incidents reported in UK changing rooms happen in unisex facilities, with very few happening in single-sex.
+90% of all sexual incidents reported in UK changing rooms happen in unisex facilities, with very few happening in single-sex spaces.

 What about fairness for women?

-The UK Labour party has allowed male-born people who self-identify as women onto all women election shortlists, mentoring programs to help women enter politics, and a male to become women’s officer for Rochester and Strood, a post reserved for females.
+The UK Labour party has allowed male-born people who self-identify as women onto all women election shortlists and mentoring programs to help women enter politics, and have allowed a male to become women’s officer for Rochester and Strood, despite the post being reserved for females.

-In the USA, two male teenagers who identify as girls compete in a female track team at a state high school in Connecticut.
+In the USA, two male teenagers who identify as girls competed in a female track team at a state high school in Connecticut.